iterative/dvc.org/static/docs/command-reference/install.md

 **Commit**: When committing a change to the Git repository, that change possibly requires reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (using `dvc repro`) to regenerate the project results.
-Or there might be new data not yet in cache, which requires running `dvc commit` to update.
+Or there might be new data files not yet in cache, which requires running `dvc commit` to store them.

 The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`, as needed.